One of the biggest issues in content marketing today is the problem of rehashed pieces of content.

 Readers find them appalling.
 Search engines don’t index them.

-No one likes regurgitated content, generally.
-And, of course, that includes your prospective customers.
+Even worse, your target customers hate them.
 Everyone wants to see something fresh and useful all the time.

 So how do you ensure you’re always churning out unique (and useful) content?

 Your industry stats and surveys reveal the hot topics in your industry per time.
 They could serve as a source of great topic ideas for you.

 For example, as a freelance writer, my business is in the content marketing space.

 If I want to draw important topics in my niche from surveys or reports, I can just google “Content marketing report”, “Content marketing report 2016 (or 2015, etc.)” or “stats in content marketing”.

 Here are the results Google puts forward on the first page for “content marketing report”: